 The report concludes that ecosystem-based management policy instruments such as Integrated Coastal Zone Management (ICZM) or Marine Spatial Planning (MSP) can contribute to the implementation of the recommended pathways, as they have the potential to coordinate a diverse range of stakeholders across sectors and levels of governance at local, national and regional scale.

-The French version of the Technical report on the status of coastal vulnerability in central African countries will be published in the coming weeks.
+The French version of the Technical report on the status of coastal vulnerability in central African countries is also available here.

 The technical workshop in Libreville (Gabon) and technical report are contributions from Africa and by African experts to the IOC-UNESCO/European Commission Joint Roadmap to accelerate MSP processes worldwide and preparatory process of the UN Decade of Ocean Science for Sustainable Development (2021-2030).
 They also support the implementation of targets within the Sustainable Development Goal 14 of the 2030 Agenda.